Aston has stood on the western slopes of the Cherwell

 an inherently pastoral way of life with the unique legacy

 of a succession of Lords of the Manor.
+Copies of the book are still available, and can be ordered through this website.

 are tales of ghostly misbehaviour from England’s